Into the Unknown: Preparing Employees to Handle Change

 Updated: Feb 24, 2022

 People fear the unknown—your employees are no exception.
 We like to know where we stand.
-It’s why people develop habits and routines.
+It's why people develop habits and routines.
 However, contrary to what we might otherwise like, the only real constant in the world is change.
-And when change occurs in our workplace, whether through a broad overhaul or a small change in personnel, it can cause fear and unrest in a team.
-Change can make employees question their standing in your business: What happens if they can’t meet new expectations?
+And when change occurs in our workplace, whether through a broad overhaul or a slight change in personnel, it can cause fear and unrest in a team.
+Change can make employees question their standing in your business: What happens if they can't meet new expectations?
 What if they push back too hard and end up either losing respect or losing their job?
-If they accept change too quickly, will they be seen as a goody-goody by their co-workers?
+If they accept change too quickly, will their co-workers see them as goody-goody?
 These are all questions your team will ask themselves.
-However, you can help employees manage their fear of change by setting a strong example.
+However, you can help employees manage their fear of change by setting a solid example.

 Set Expectations Early

-In moments of change, employees will often feel that they’re unable to keep up with the new landscape and their new expectations.
-Make sure that you have established a support system for them during these transitional periods, and, additionally, make sure that your team knows that system is available to them.
-This can be accomplished through creating an honest and accessible vision of the intended outcome.
-I don’t like changes made only for changes sake, and neither does my team!
-So I make sure that they understand why the change is happening, and ensure we’re all on the same page regarding my expectations both of them and my new system.
+In moments of change, employees will often feel that they cannot keep up with the new landscape and their new expectations.
+Ensure that you have established a support system for them during these transitional periods, and, additionally, make sure that your team knows that system is available to them.
+This can be accomplished by creating an honest and accessible vision of the intended outcome.
+I don't like changes made only for change's sake, and neither does my team!
+So I make sure that they understand why the change is happening and ensure we're all on the same page regarding my expectations, both of them and my new system.

-Whatever you know about your planned changes to your business, be prepared to share them with your team!
+Whatever you know about your planned changes to your business, be prepared to share them with your team.
 Studies have shown that employees respond positively when included and feel that they have a say in the running of a company.
-Besides, by sharing everything from nitty-gritty details to big picture ideas, you not only bring your team into things with you, but you also establish yourself as well-informed, prepared, and ready to tackle any obstacles.
+Besides, by sharing everything from nitty-gritty details to big picture ideas, you bring your team into things with you and establish yourself as well-informed, prepared, and ready to tackle any obstacles.
 By seeing you take responsibility and act with confidence, your team will follow your example.